-- Supporting a breastfeeding mother to achieve effective feeding: Carry out a feeding assessment and use props (e.g. dolls and breast models) or other tools (e.g. leaflets and videos) to either confirm what is going well or to make suggestions which could improve the mother's experience of feeding.
+- Supporting a mother to express milk: undertake an assessment of expressing and develop a plan of care to optimise the mother's expressing - Supporting a breastfeeding mother to achieve effective feeding: Carry out a feeding assessment and use props (e.g. dolls and breast models) or other tools (e.g. leaflets and videos) to either confirm what is going well or to make suggestions which could improve the mother's experience.
 You could also support a less experienced member of staff to gain confidence with this. - Building upon information gained during the course: Consider the language you use to help build confidence in staff and mothers, including where you can encourage instinctive behaviours - Writing a short reflection on your experience: This will enable you to take time to identify new approaches to the way you practice.